Sisley and the Environment

 Since 2021, our industrial sites have been powered by biogas, a green energy source that significantly reduces greenhouse gas emissions.

 We implement various energy saving actions every day to reduce our environmental impact.

-For example, we have presence detector lighting in our offices, LED lights are used in working areas and we have reduced the use of outside lights at night.
+For example, we have presence detectors in our offices for lighting, LED lights in working areas and fewer outside lights turned on at night.

-Our photocopiers are pooled to stop paper being wasted, alongside our constant recycling, the use of rainwater to water plants and grass, are just a few of our energy-efficient initiatives...
+Our photocopiers are pooled to stop paper being wasted, alongside our constant recycling, the use of rainwater to water plants and grass, and just a small sample of our energy efficient initiatives...

 In the past five years, Sisley has been committed to reducing our water usage by 12%* at our French sites.
 Meanwhile, production at our Blois factory has increased 47%.

 Our production site machines are set up to save water, with closed-loop circuits and a system that cleans containers using rotating nozzles and jets.

 The treatment station at our Blois factory processes wastewater to limit water pollution further downstream, with all the water treated coming out fully clean.

 At Sisley, we are committed to minimising waste by recycling and reusing any waste generated.
 78% of our industrial waste was recycled in 2019: An increase of 33% since 2011.

 At our production and packaging workshops, we reuse most packaging materials (bubble wrap, cardboard) and work to recycle our instore advertising assets.